jguidry/SEE_2017_RFID_Pathways/README.md

 #Goal for next Friday: get video working and audio with total scan system working

+-More pages for second exhibit
+-Own default pages
+-Languages
+-MVC File structure
+  -->folder for each exhibit
+-offline redundancy
+-Get everything onto the pi and make it work XXXXXXXXXXXXXXXXXXXXX

 -Think of ways to "extend the visit / stay in contact"